 3. Setting up Your TV for Digital Signage

 The most important piece of hardware is your TV (after the media player).
-Ultimately any TV with an HDMI will do.
-When choosing a TV for digital signage, it's important to consider how long you plan to show your content and the scope of your budget.
+When choosing a TV for digital signage, it's important to consider how long you plan to show your content as this will determine whether you need a commercial or consumer TV.
 If you plan to use your TV for less than 8 hours a day, 7 days a week, then a normal consumer TV that you can buy at your local hardware store will be enough.
 But if you plan to play content for longer than eight hours, seven days a week, then we recommend purchasing a commercial-grade TV.

 What you need to set up your screens for digital signage: